'A Night at the Museum' - Postponed until further notice

 Our permanent displays and library are packed with rare and fascinating insights into the cultural, social, artistic, and industrial life of the Channel pioneers and early settlers.

-These displays highlight the original Aboriginal inhabitants, the early explorers, and various Channel industries.
+These displays include the original Aboriginal inhabitants at Oyster Cove Station, the early explorers, and various Channel industries.
 There are also specialty displays featuring the 1967 bushfires, the Don Norton Camera Collection, the Electrona Carbide Works, and the life of Dutch migrants.

 A collection of vintage farming machinery is housed in a separate exhibition space.